 Why Some Car Owners Try Brush Touching

-Brush touching kits and touch-up supplies are widely available online, as well as automotive and hardware stores.
+Brush touching supplies and paint touch-up kits are widely available online, as well as automotive and hardware stores.
 They can cost anywhere from $20 to $3,500 depending on the types of painting equipment included in the kit.
 For very small scratches, these may prove to be a quick, cost-effective way to fix the paint.
 If applied well, the scratch will no longer be visible from a distance.

 Up close, however, you are likely to notice a difference in the thickness, color or finish of the paint.
 This is because a repair kit does not match the number of layers, quality or exact color of the paint used by the manufacturer or body shop.